OctopusDeploy/blog/blog/2025-05/tpf/index.md

 ### The risk of adding new features and functionality

 Building new features and functionality is risky.
 Software development is a zero-sum game, a developer working on one feature cannot work on other features.
 It requires an investment from the company in both time and resources.
 Building the wrong feature is worse than not building the feature at all as the time and money could have been spent elsewhere.
 In the [Phoenix Project](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592), one of the main characters, Erik states "If you're lucky, ten percent will get the desired benefits.
 So the faster you can get those features to market and test them, the better off you'll be."
+Microsoft's own research showed [2/3 of features they build deliver zero or negative value](https://ai.stanford.edu/~ronnyk/ExPThinkWeek2009Public.pdf).

-Even though it is a work of fiction, the thought that only ten, twenty, or even thirty percent of new features will get the desired benefits is a scary thought.
 The sooner you can get feedback, the better it will be.
 Trying to pivot after months of work will take substantially more effort than pivoting after a few days or weeks.

 ### Challenges coordinating multiple streams of work